faizan35/Kubernetes_Mastery_Hub/Module-1/P.2-Kubernetes-Installation-using-kubeadm.md

 - The `--print-join-command` option displays the command that should be run on worker nodes to join them to the Kubernetes cluster.
 - The output includes a token and the IP address or DNS name of the control-plane node.

-##### 5. Expose port 6443 in the Security group for the Worker to connect to Master Node
+##### 5. Expose port 6443 in the Security group for the Worker Node Only, to connect to Master Node

 - please confirm in AWS, currently allowing only in master worked in VM's.